| WHAT ARE WE DOING

 - July 18, 2017: City council presentation to review the stakeholder engagement process to review and refine improvements to reduce the risk of flooding.

 - June/July 2017: City experienced successive and excessive rain events leading to the total rainfall for June and July of almost 20 inches, over double the normal average.

 - 2016: The City again submitted to FEMA for Hazard Mitigation Grant Funding to assist with construction costs for an improvement to this area.
 Unfortunately the City was again not granted the funding.

-- March of 2014: Detailed topographic survey and a base flood elevation analysis was completed.
+- March of 2014: Detailed topographic survey and a base flood elevation analysis were completed.

 - 2013: City submitted to FEMA for Hazard Mitigation Grant Funding to assist with construction costs for an improvement to this area.
 Unfortunately the City was not granted the funding.

-- 2013: City’s stormwater consultant completed further analysis of the recommended alternatives outlined in the approved 2009 flooding study.
+- 2013: City’s stormwater consultant completed an additional analysis of the recommended alternatives outlined in the approved 2009 flooding study.